 Tashkent to Host GCSS 2026 International Summit on Digital Sovereignty and Computing Technologies

-GCSS 2026 in Tashkent will gather 400+ delegates to discuss AI, digital sovereignty, infrastructure, and global tech collaboration.TASHKENT, UZBEKISTAN, April 7, 2026 /EINPresswire.com/ -- Tashkent to Host GCSS 2026 International Summit on Digital Sovereignty and Computing Technologies
+Tashkent to host GCSS 2026 (May 14–15), gathering 400+ delegates from 40 countries to discuss AI, digital sovereignty, and computing infrastructure.TASHKENT, UZBEKISTAN, April 8, 2026 /EINPresswire.com/ -- Tashkent to Host GCSS 2026 International Summit on Digital Sovereignty and Computing Technologies

 On May 14–15, 2026, Tashkent will host the Global Compute Sovereignty Summit (GCSS 2026) — an international event dedicated to digital sovereignty, the development of national AI strategies, and the creation of resilient computing infrastructure.

-The summit is supported by the Ministry of Digital Technologies of the Republic of Uzbekistan and IT Park Uzbekistan in partnership with DeAI Nation (инфо про ассоциацию), and will bring together representatives from government institutions, technology companies, and the global expert community.
+The summit is supported by the Ministry of Digital Technologies of the Republic of Uzbekistan and IT Park Uzbekistan in partnership with DeAI Nation, a global non-profit association advancing the idea and principles of sovereign and fair access to AI infrastructure, and will bring together representatives from government institutions, technology companies, and the global expert community.

 More than 400 delegates from 40 countries and around 30 speakers are expected to participate.
 Among them are Daniil and David Liberman, co-creators of Gonka Protocol and former Product Directors at Snapchat, who will share how Gonka became the biggest decentralized AI network by number of GPUs and their vision for the future of AI.